RedPitaya/Documentation/appsFeatures/remoteControl/deepMemoryAcquisition.rst

 The **Mid Address** in the picture above represents the starting point of the *Channel 2 buffer* inside the reserved DMA region and is set to *ADC_AXI_START + (ADC_AXI_SIZE/2)* (both channels can capture the same amount of data).

-Once the acquisition is complete, the data is acquired through the *rp_AcqAxiGetDataRaw* function by passing the following parameters:
+Once the acquisition is complete, the data is acquired through the *rp_AcqAxiGetDataRaw* or *rp_AcqAxiGetDataV* functions by passing the following parameters:

    - Channel number
    - Address of triggering moment (by using the *rp_AcqAxiGetWritePointerAtTrig* function)
    - Data size
-   - Location where to store the data (start address of buffer)
+   - Location where to store the data (start address of buffer).
+An integer buffer is used to store RAW values and a float buffer for values in Volts.

 .. note::

    Depending on the size of the acquired data and how much DDR memory is reserved for the Deep Memory Acquisition, the data transfer from DDR might take a while.

-Once finished, please do not forget to free any resources and reserved memory locations.
-Otherwise, the performance of Red Pitaya can decrease over time.
+Once finished, please do not forget to free the resources and reserved memory locations.
+Otherwise, the performance of your Red Pitaya can decrease over time.

 Changing reserved memory
 =============================

 By default, 2 MB of the DDR RAM are reserved for the Deep Memory Acquisition.
-The DDR memory allocated to the DMA can be configured through the **reg** parameter to a maximum of 256 MB.
+The DDR memory allocated to the DMA can be configured through the **reg** parameter.
 Afterwards, you must **rebuild the device tree** and **restart** the Red Pitaya for this change to take effect.

+The maximum memory allocation is restricted to the size of the board's DDR (512 MB for STEMlab 125-14).
+However, DMA and Linux share the DDR resources, so allocating too many to the DMA may result in decreased performance.
+To prevent problems, we recommend leaving 100 MB of the DDR for the Linux, resulting in a maximum DMA region of 412 MB (for STEMlab 125-14).

 1. Establish an :ref:`SSH <ssh>` connection.
 2. Enable writing permissions and open the **dtraw.dts** file.